-1 2 "A phased implementation plan should be agreed with all parties."
-3 4 5 Now you were, it would appear from some of the material 13:55 which the Inquiry has considered, was dissatisfied with 6 7 that recommendation.
+"A phased implementation plan should be agreed with all parties."

+5 Now you were, it would appear from some of the material 13:55 which the Inquiry has considered, was dissatisfied with 6 7 that recommendation.
 For example, within your appraisal signed off in November 2011.
-8 If we go to 9 TRU-251248.
+If we go to 8 9 TRU-251248.
 I always regret pulling up TRU-references.
 There we go.
-And you say, I take it you can correct me 13:56 10 11 if I'm wrong, that they are essentially your words, 12 your sentiments, that: 13 14 "A further change in practice has been the 15 centralisation of radical pelvic cancer surgery imposed 13:56 16 by the Department of Health.
+And you say, I take it you can correct me 13:56 10 11 if I'm wrong, that they are essentially your words, 12 your sentiments, that:

+14 "A further change in practice has been the 15 centralisation of radical pelvic cancer surgery imposed 13:56 16 by the Department of Health.
 This has resulted in the 17 loss of this provision at Craigavon and negative 18 consequences for patients.
-There is general 19 discontentment in the decision-making process conducted 20 by the recent Regional Review of Urology.
-Ai dan has concerns that this will have significant knock-on 21 22 effects for services in the area in the future."
-23
+There is general 19 discontentment in the decision-making process conducted by the recent Regional Review of Urology.
+Aidan has 20 13:57 21 concerns that this will have significant knock-on 22 effects for services in the area in the future."

 If you can summarise for us, what was your concern in respect of the radical pelvic surgery?

-My concern at that time was, excuse me, my apologies.
+A. My concern at that time was, excuse me, my apologies.
 (Coughing).
-My concern, and I think I wrote, and I'm sure that the Inquiry does have it, I had considered that a very reasonable arrangement to arrive at would

-1 have been for radical prostatectomy to continue to be 2 conducted at two centres, one being in Derry, 3 Althagelvin Hospital in Derry, and the other being Belfast City Hospital, and that radical cystectomy 4 5 could have been done at Craigavon Area Hospital and 13:58 Belfast City Hospital, and we could have had a robust 6 7 audit supervisory scrutiny process to ensure that they 8 were being conducted to proper standards with good outcomes and so forth with that arrangement.
-9 that that was -- I have no doubt that that was based 10 13:58 11 upon a concern that we were aware of that Belfast City 12 Hospital wasn't necessarily optimally prepared to 13 accommodate both of those operations from a particular 14 date, and I also had a concern that more co-morbid 15 patients, or patients perhaps with increased risk of 13:59 16 poor outcome, would not necessarily be offered that 17 surgery and have that surgery performed, particularly 18 once again if there is an inadequacy of service 19 provision in Belfast for a period of time.
+My concern, and I think I wrote, and I'm sure that the Inquiry does have it, I had considered that a very reasonable arrangement to arrive at would have been for radical prostatectomy to continue to be 1 2 conducted at two centres, one being in Derry, Altnagelvin Hospital in Derry, and the other being 3 Belfast City Hospital, and that radical cystectomy 4 5 could have been done at Craigavon Area Hospital and 13:58 Belfast City Hospital, and we could have had a robust 6 7 audit supervisory scrutiny process to ensure that they 8 were being conducted to proper standards with good 9 outcomes and so forth with that arrangement.
+I think that that was -- I have no doubt that that was based 10 13.58 11 upon a concern that we were aware of that Belfast City 12 Hospital wasn't necessarily optimally prepared to 13 accommodate both of those operations from a particular date, and I also had a concern that more co-morbid 14 patients, or patients perhaps with increased risk of 15 13:59 16 poor outcome, would not necessarily be offered that surgery and have that surgery performed, particularly 17 18 once again if there is an inadequacy of service 19 provision in Belfast for a period of time.
 Those were 20 my dominant concerns.
-13:59 And of course the Commissioner took a different view, 21 132 Q. 22 and moreover although it's expressed in the 23 recommendation under the heading "Cancer Services" and 24 the use of the word "radical pelvic surgery", in time it was clarified, was it not, that this decision, this 25 13:59 recommendation leading to a final decision was also to 26 27 apply to non-malignant cases?
+13:59 21 And of course the Commissioner took a different view.
+132 Q. and moreover although it's expressed in the 22 recommendation under the heading "Cancer Services" and 23 24 the use of the word "radical pelvic surgery", in time it was clarified, was it not, that this decision, this 25 13.59 recommendation leading to a final decision was also to 26 27 apply to non-malignant cases?
+That's right.
+28 Α. 29 Yes.
+And as I say, this was intended to have been done 133 0.